sugiartofahmi/sugiartofahmi/README.md

 # 💫 About Me:
-I'm a student pursuing a degree in technology.
-I have experience in web programming, especially in front-end development using HTML, CSS and JavaScript.
-I also have skills in using frameworks like React and Vue.
-I'm very interested in doing an internship in front-end web development and i'm confident that I can add positive value to the company.
+An informatics engineering student with experience in web programming, especially in front end development using HTML, CSS and JavaScript.
+Besides that, I also have expertise in using the React JS framework and Tailwind CSS.
+I am very interested in doing an internship in front-end web development and I'm sure I can make a positive contribution for the company

 ## 🌐 Socials: